cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [idosal/mcp-ui](https://github.com/idosal/mcp-ui) - SDK for UI over MCP.
+Create next-gen UI experiences!
+- [bytebot-ai/bytebot](https://github.com/bytebot-ai/bytebot) - Bytebot is a self-hosted AI desktop agent that automates computer tasks through natural language commands, operating within a containerized Linux desktop environment.
+- [Pimzino/claude-code-spec-workflow](https://github.com/Pimzino/claude-code-spec-workflow) - Automated workflows for Claude Code.
+Features spec-driven development for new features (Requirements → Design → Tasks → Implementation) and streamlined bug fix workflow for quick issue resolution (Rep
 - [langchain-ai/open-swe](https://github.com/langchain-ai/open-swe) - An Open-Source Asynchronous Coding Agent
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript
-- [office-sec/AionUi](https://github.com/office-sec/AionUi) - Free, local, open-source GUI app for Gemini CLI — Enhance Chat Experience, Multi-tasking, Code Diff View, File & Project Management, and more | 🌟 Star if you like it!
+- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source GUI app for Gemini CLI — Enhance Chat Experience, Multi-tasking, Code Diff View, File & Project Management, and more | 🌟 Star if you like it!
 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
 - [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.
 - [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit) - Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.